israa-alghanmi/Combine_BERT_with_GloVe/README.md

 # BERT + GloVe
-This repo contains an implementation example of the model proposed in our paper:  Combining BERT with Static Word Embedding for Categorizing Social Media
+This repo contains an implementation example of the model proposed in our paper:  Combining BERT with Static Word Embeddings for Categorizing Social Media http://noisy-text.github.io/2020/pdf/2020.d200-1.5.pdf

-http://noisy-text.github.io/2020/pdf/2020.d200-1.5.pdf